 Opening Hours: Tuesday – Thursday (5pm – 10pm); Friday (12pm – 10pm); Saturday (5pm – 10pm)

-Pizza deserves it’s own Sydney guide, and between beloved pizzerias like Da Mario, Pizza Madre, Matteo Double Bay and Lucio’s, the city is spoiled for choice.
+Pizza deserves its own Sydney guide, and between beloved pizzerias like Da Mario, Pizza Madre, Matteo Double Bay and Lucio’s, the city is spoiled for choice.
+Fortunately for you, we also have a round-up of the best pizzas in Sydney.

 But it’s Manly’s DeVita, with their custom wood oven, that holds a special place for us, muscling out much of the competition to become what is easily one of the most consistent odes to Napoli style pizza Sydney’s Italian food enthusiasts have ever seen.